KarMiles/campervan-adventures/README.md

 ## User Experience (UX) testing

+### Visibility and functionality
-Goal 1: Optimal visibility and functionality on various devices was tested throughout the production process and the finished product was tested using [Responsive Designs](http://ami.responsivedesign.is)
+Optimal visibility and functionality on various devices was tested throughout the production process and the finished product was tested using [Responsive Designs](http://ami.responsivedesign.is).
+Screen from this test is placed in the beginning of this document.

+### Accessibility
-Goal 2: Testing fo accesibility of the site [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
+Testing for accessibility of the site [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
 <details>
     <summary>Home</summary>
     <img src="docs/validation/validation-accessibility-index.jpg">